alacritty/alacritty/README.md

 ```

 ### FreeBSD

 ```sh
 pkg install alacritty
 ```

 ### Other

-Prebuilt binaries for Linux, macOS and Windows can be downloaded from the [github releases](https://github.com/jwilm/alacritty/releases).
+Prebuilt binaries for Linux, macOS, and Windows can be downloaded from the [GitHub release page](https://github.com/jwilm/alacritty/releases).

 ## Configuration

 Although it's possible the default configuration would work on your system,
 you'll probably end up wanting to customize it anyhow.
 There is a default
-`alacritty.yml`, `alacritty_macos.yml`, and `alacritty_windows.yml` at the git repository root.
+`alacritty.yml`, `alacritty_macos.yml`, and `alacritty_windows.yml` at the Git repository root.
 Alacritty looks for the configuration file as the following paths:

 1. `$XDG_CONFIG_HOME/alacritty/alacritty.yml`